Samsung/tizen-docs/docs/application/tizen-studio/web-tools/web-simulator.md

 # Using the Web Simulator
-## Dependencies
-- Tizen Studio 1.0 and Higher

-The Tizen Web Simulator is a light-weight tool that provides many [settings](web-simulator-w.md#setting) and [features](web-simulator-features-w.md) to develop Web applications.
+The Tizen Web Simulator is a light-weight tool that provides many [settings](#setting) and [features](web-simulator-features.md) to develop Web applications.
 You can use the simulator features to debug your applications.

 The Tizen Web Simulator:

 - Supports running and debugging modern HTML5 Web applications.
 - Simulates Tizen Web APIs using a JavaScript backend.
-For more information on the Tizen Web APIs supported by the simulator, see [Tizen API Coverage](web-simulator-w.md#api).
+For more information on the Tizen Web APIs supported by the simulator, see [Tizen API Coverage](#api).
 - Includes configuration panels for sending in events and messages to debug features, such as Geolocation, Accelerometer, and Messaging.
 - Runs on the Google Chrome™ browser.
-- Provides [preferences](web-simulator-w.md#pref) to allow you to customize how it works.
+- Provides [preferences](#pref) to allow you to customize how it works.

 The Tizen Web Simulator is based on the [Ripple-UI Framework](https://github.com/blackberry-webworks/Ripple-UI) and is licensed under Apache Software License v.2.0.

 > **Note**
 > The Web Simulator does not support a wearable circular UI.

 **Figure: Tizen Web Simulator**

 ![Tizen Web Simulator](./media/tizen_web_simulator.png)

+<a name="setting"></a>
-## Web Simulator Settings<a name="setting"></a>
+## Web Simulator Settings

 The Web Simulator has several settings for developing Web applications.

+<a name="bar"></a>
-### Application Navigation Bar<a name="bar"></a>
+### Application Navigation Bar

 The application navigation bar is used to load an application, view the browsing history, and modify the Web Simulator configuration and visibility settings.

 The navigation bar has the following options:

 - Address bar

   When the Web Simulator is launched from the Tizen Studio, the file path of your application main file is displayed in the address bar.
 You can edit this field for changing the file or project to run.

   ![Address bar](./media/simulator_address_bar.png)

 - Reload button

   Reloads the current application.

   ![Reload button](./media/simulator_reload_button.png)

 - Browsing history

   Click the history button to view the previously launched applications.

   ![Browsing history](./media/simulator_browsing_history.png)

 - Configuration button

   Opens the Web Simulator configuration window.

   ![Web Simulator configuration](./media/simulator_config_button.png)

 - Panel visibility button

   Opens the panel visibility window.

   ![Web Simulator panel visibility](./media/simulator_panel_button.png)

 - Information button

   Opens the Web Simulator information window.

   ![Web Simulator information](./media/simulator_info_button.png)

+<a name="simu"></a>
-### Simulator Configuration Settings<a name="simu"></a>
+### Simulator Configuration Settings

 You can modify the following configuration settings in the Web Simulator configuration window:

 - Configuration management

   Save your configuration settings to the local storage and restore the settings at a later time.

   ![Configuration settings save and load buttons](./media/simulator_save_button.png)

 - Device settings

   Set the device API and device resolution to simulate the device resolution of the target device on the **DEVICE** tab.

   > **Note**
   > To provide similar UI rendering on the emulator and the target device, set the emulator resolution to **tizen WVGA (480x800)** or **tizen HD (720x1280)**, as the viewport property of these resolutions is configured to be the same as the target device's.

 - System settings

   The Tizen System Information API (for [mobile](https://developer.tizen.org/dev-guide/latest/org.tizen.web.apireference/html/device_api/mobile/tizen/systeminfo.html) and [wearable](https://developer.tizen.org/dev-guide/latest/org.tizen.web.apireference/html/device_api/wearable/tizen/systeminfo.html) applications) is used to retrieve device and network-related information.
 Use the **SYSTEM SETTINGS** tab to set the device status and to test whether your application can retrieve the current device status.
 You can also test the application listener functions for status change notifications.